2 Ways to Overcome a Summary Suspension with the Arizona Nursing Board

 - Refusal to Follow Board Order

-- Consent Agreement: Agree to and sign a Consent Agreement prior to the Summary Suspension proceeding.
-If the nurse can come to terms on a Consent Agreement without a suspension the Board will likely accept the signed Consent Agreement.
+- Consent Agreement: Agree to and sign a Consent Agreement before the Summary Suspension proceeding.
+If the nurse can agree to a Consent Agreement without suspension, the Board will likely accept the signed Consent Agreement.

 - Convince the Board: The nurse (or their attorney) would attempt to convince the Board that the legal standard is not met and a summary suspension is unnecessary.

-- Summary Suspension: A summary suspension can occur when the Board believes that the public health, safety or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.
+- Summary Suspension: A summary suspension can occur when the Board believes that public health, safety, or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.

 - ATD Discharge: The Alternative to Discipline program is a non-disciplinary, confidential monitoring program for nurses with substance abuse, mental health, or physical problems.
 A nurse who violates their ATD Agreement can have their license suspended immediately.